QED1224/Toontown-Resources/README.md

 - The Trap was multi-cog.
 - The Lure was multi-cog.

-So, the only scenario in which Trap did not give Lure an accuracy boost was if both Lure and Trap were single-cog, and the target was different.
+So, the only scenario in which Trap will not give Lure an accuracy boost is if both Lure and Trap are single-cog, and the target differ.

-Multiple Traps did give multiple boosts, with an accuracy boost of up to +60 to the Lure being possible.
-Of course, this required multiple cogs to be in play for the Traps to be layed out.
+Multiple Traps give multiple boosts, with an accuracy boost of up to +60 to the Lure being possible.
+Of course, this requires multiple cogs to be in play for the Traps to be layed out.

 ### Battle Simulations